 We’ll offer three sized frozen yogurt cups i.e. small, medium and large in of course varying prices.
 We’ll have some extra charges for the toppings, after paying the price the customer will be free to add as much material to his fro-yo as he can, or as he wants.

 The next step after making a business plan and analyzing the market demands is to evaluate the frozen yogurt business start-up costs.
-After that, you will be required to scheme your sales strategy for availing more and more frozen yogurt business opportunities and gaining more and more potential customers.
+After that, you will be required to scheme your strategic plans for availing more and more frozen yogurt business opportunities and gaining more and more potential customers.
 The sales strategy of Fro-Yo Lodging is given here:

 6.1 Competitive Analysis